 What or who inspired you to become a writer?
 My eighth grade English teacher encouraged me to become a writer because she saw a lot of potential in me when I expressed my thoughts in classroom assignments.

 Did your environment or upbringing play a major role in your writing and did you use it to your advantage?
 Yes definitely, my upbringing was dysfunctional and soul-damaging which showed its damaging affects showed up as I became an adult.
 Writing allows me to make sense of things and understand my own inner-dynamics.

 When did you begin writing with the intention of becoming published?
 In 2008, I had a life-changing experience when I was reading a book by Dr. Phil “self-Matters”.
 It had a section where I answered many questions.
 By the time I finished I was falling apart inside with the realities it revealed about my childhood experiences of abuse.
 The experience was so overwhelming it sent me to writing to relieve the pain and devastation that seemed to want me to die.
 I wrote a trilogy relating to my growing up stages of life.
 This was the beginning of self-healing and discovery.

 What has been your most rewarding experience with your writing process?
 Most rewarding for me in my writing process is what I come to learn about myself and the experience of healing that takes place as a result of seeing me on the inside.

 What has been your most rewarding experience in your publishing journey?
 Most rewarding for me recently is the feedback I am getting from my readers.
 My message is strengthening and creating a platform for spiritual renewal.

 How many published books do you have?
-I have five published books, but I only focus on one because the other four were stolen by my publisher.
+I have six published books, but I only focus on one because the other four were stolen by my publisher.
 I never received any money for my efforts.

 Do you come up with your title(s) before or after you write the manuscript?
 I usually come up with a title while I am writing the manuscript.